jy-user-coder/flash-newton-schulz/README.md

 # Turbocharging Newton-Schulz with AOL Rescaling and Triton Kernels

-Our attempt to improve the speed of the newton schulz algorithm.
+> Code for the paper: "Turbo-Muon: Accelerating Orthogonality-Based Optimization with Pre-Conditioning"

+TLDR: Orthogonality improving gradient preconditioning allows the removal of one costly Newton-Schulz iteration.

+## Standalone code

+In this repository, we provide the following standalone implementations:
+- A custom triton implementation of the Newton-Schulz iterative steps (in `newton_schulz_triton.py`).
+- An AOL preconditioned version of the Muon optimizer in the `torch.optim` format (in `turbo_muon_torch.py`).
+- An AOL preconditioned version of the Muon optimizer in the `optax` format (in `turbo_muon_optax.py`).

 ## Changes

-For this implementation we started from the [implementation of newton schulz shipped aside the dion optimizer](https://github.com/microsoft/dion) which has a great triton implementation of the newton schulz algorithm.
+For the triton kernel implementation we started from the [implementation of newton schulz shipped aside the dion optimizer](https://github.com/microsoft/dion) which has a great triton implementation of the newton schulz algorithm.

 ### Fewer iterations: